 This show stays out of the air, offering no exciting fighter dogfights.
 It doesn’t dwell on on-screen slaughter, even as hundreds of evacuees are shot, blasted, drowned and crushed in the chaos.
 Teenaged participant Frankie is as effective here as Tom Glynn-Carney and Barry Keoghan are in the Nolan version: schoolboys suddenly thrust into high-jeopardy combat.
 But there is a main difference between the two movies — the soldiers in Dunkirk ’58 behave as if they will escape, even as the death toll mounts.
 What we see in Dunkirk ’17 shows more panic and horror on the beach and in the surf.

 Composer Malcom Arnold’s music scores use a main theme that changes little from film to film — Bridge on the River Kwai and The Roots of Heaven are practically interchangeable with his music here.
 Even Arnold’s circus movie Trapeze sounds similar.

 With Dunkirk the screen widens to 1:66 again, thus looking more modern on a large monitor.
-Director Leslie Norman was a competent director (X The Unknown) but nothing in his work suggests him as an organizer of giant scenes as in this film.
-An army of assistant and second-unit directors must have been employed, although only one is credited.
+Director Leslie Norman was competent (X The Unknown) but nothing in his work suggests him as an organizer of giant scenes as in this film.
+An army of assistant and second-unit directors must have been employed although only one is credited.
 Future effects supervisor Brian Johnson is given the sole Visual Effects credit.

 Ice Cold In Alex